-Class, of dangerous goods, means a number in a class of dangerous goods are assigned in the ADG Code.
+Class of dangerous goods, means the number assigned to the goods in the ADG Code indicating the hazard, or most predominant hazard, exhibited by the goods.

 Class label means a pictogram described in the ADG Code for a class, or division of a class, of dangerous goods.